ArickCodeGuy/custom-select/README.md

 API

 Create new custom select by simply calling:
 let mySel = new CustomSelect('class', options);

-options {
+options {  <br />
   hideSelect: true/false // Default is true.
-Determens whether you want to hide <select> element from page  <br/>
+Determens whether you want to hide \<select\> element from page  <br />
   afterInit: function(el) {} // Callback function that is called after creating custom select.
-Called for each individual select found on page
+Called for each individual select found on page  <br />
 }